Edward H. Amet (1860-1948). Dunn Museum.

 This electrical engineer and self-styled “consulting inventor,” invented the first practical 35mm motion picture projector—the Amet Magniscope.

-In the 1890s, when electricity was not readily available, Amet’s Magniscope, being hand-cranked and offering a choice of either electric or gas illumination, could be used anywhere.
+In the 1890s, electricity was not readily available.
+Amet’s Magniscope was operated manually by hand-crank and offered a choice of electric or gas illumination, allowing it to be used anywhere.
 In many ways, it was an improvement over Thomas Edison’s Kinetoscope.

 According to George K. Spoor (1871-1953), while he was the co-manager of Waukegan’s Phoenix Opera House in 1894, Amet approached him for money to complete work on his “machine for the projection of motion pictures.”
-There is dispute among historians whether Spoor indeed gave Amet the money to start his business, but most agree that Spoor did manage Amet's motion picture interests.
+There is dispute among historians whether Spoor indeed gave Amet the money to start his business, but most agree that Spoor managed Amet's motion picture interests before moving on to found Essanay Studios in Chicago.

 Spoor (third from left in bowler) discussing Amet's Magniscope with curious onlookers, about 1933.
-From the 1920s on, there was a great deal of interest in Amet's work and promoting Waukegan as the birthplace of motion pictures.
+Beginning in the 1920s, there was a great deal of interest in Amet's work and in promoting Waukegan as the birthplace of motion pictures.
+Dunn Museum.

-When Amet's projector was finished in late 1894, he acquired two discarded Kinetoscope films, cemented them end-to-end and using the Magniscope projected them against a wall in a factory building.
-“After the demonstration that night, there was not much sleep for any of us,” recalled Spoor.
+When Amet's projector was finished in late 1894, he acquired two discarded Kinetoscope films to show on his Magniscope.
+He cemented the films end-to-end and projected them against a wall in a factory building.
+“After the demonstration that night, there was not much sleep for any of us,” recalled George Spoor.

-Again, according to Spoor, the next day he bought 14 more discarded Edison films, and put out advertisements for the “Great Motion Picture Show” at Waukegan’s Phoenix Opera House at 10, 20 and 30 cents admission.
+According to Spoor, the next day he bought 14 more discarded Edison films, and put out advertisements for the “Great Motion Picture Show” at Waukegan’s Phoenix Opera House at 10, 20 and 30 cents admission.
 They showed the films with Amet’s machine and made $400 the first week.
-Phoenix Opera House (right) in ruins after it was gutted by fire in 1904.
-The Phoenix was located on Washington Street, and was formerly Dickinson Hall where Abraham Lincoln spoke in 1860.

 Remarkably, the Magniscope was not patented.
 Thomas Edison (1847-1931), who earlier had patented the 35mm movie film format, sued Amet and other inventors and entrepreneurs for using this film type.
 The results of the lawsuit meant that Amet could no longer manufacture the Magniscope.
 But with hundreds already in use, Amet was ready to move on to other inventions.

-Amet’s brother, Herbert, recalled (in 1957) that because of Amet’s improvements to the Edison Talking Machine, “Edison detested Ed with an undying hate.
+In 1957, Amet’s brother, Herbert (1880-1959), recalled that because of Amet’s improvements to the Edison Talking Machine, “Edison detested Ed with an undying hate.
 He had those gramophone patents.”
 Rumors abounded that Edison sent his thugs into towns to destroy any newspaper evidence of Amet's invention, in order to claim sole title to inventing motion pictures.
-Photo of Herb Amet, 1898.
-Herb worked with his brother in his laboratory and was a "player" in his films.

 In 1907, George K. Spoor founded Essanay Studios in Chicago with cowboy actor / director G.M.
 “Bronco Billy” Anderson.
 Read my post on Essanay Studios for more on that motion picture venture.

-His obituary appeared in the New York Times and stated:
+His obituary appeared in the New York Times:

 Edward Hill Amet